-High energy containment guardrail crash barrier, with fast and easy assembly.
+High energy containment W beam barrier with fast and easy assembly.

 RAMSHIELD® MASH Guardrail

 - Latest innovation and advancement in guardrail designs

 - Compliant to MASH Test Level 3 (TL3)

 - Impact energy level exceeds AS/NZS 3845 compliance

 - Guardrail is fast and easy to assemble